 Class Participation

 Students are expected to attend ALL classes.
 PENALTIES will be subtracted from the averaged total score if students have MORE THAN TWO UNEXCUSED ABSENCES.
-Up to TWO unexcused absences, students will not be penalized.
+For up to TWO unexcused absences, students will not be penalized.
 From the third unexcused absence, one additional absence will lower students’ averaged total score for participation by one point.
 Students who are absent because of approved Institute activities (such as field trips, professional conferences, and athletic events) will be permitted to make up the work missed during their absences.
 Approval of such activities will be granted by the Student Academic and Financial Affairs Committee of the Academic Senate, and the statements of the approved absence may be obtained from the Office of the Registrar. http://catalog.gatech.edu/rules/4/

 Students are expected to be in class on time.
 Any unexcused tardiness will NOT be excused